a3lachi/Twitter_Sentiment_Analysis/README.md

 This project cover this data engineering model :

-- Data source : Twitter
+- Scrap and clean data from Twitter

 - Cron in Snowflake/BigQuery/Heroku